MisterRios/daniel/README.md

 These are commands that I often use, which are sometimes too complicated to easily remember:

 ## glogs
-glogs does a word search through the commit messages in the repository `git log --color=always --all --grep=<search_term>`
+glogs does a word search through the commit messages in the repository, and returns the relevant commits with the search term highlighted
+`git log --color=always --all --grep=<search_term>`

 *Usage:*